zed-wong/mvg-bridge/README.md

 Used a proxy service that automatically swaps the user's withdrawal asset to the fee asset.
 And do the withdrawal process when the swap is completed.

+### For NFTs

+#### Deposit

+1. from Mixin Mainnet

+OAuth user first, filter UTXO through [Mixin API](https://developers.mixin.one/docs/api/collectibles/outputs) with user's token, get each token information by [API](https://developers.mixin.one/docs/api/collectibles/outputs#get-collectiblestokensuuid).

+When depositing, selected token is an object contains [token](https://developers.mixin.one/docs/api/collectibles/outputs#get-collectiblestokensuuid) and [output](https://developers.mixin.one/docs/api/collectibles/outputs), these two will be used for creating a collectible request.
+After calling the `createCollectibleRequest` function, a `code_id` would be generated for user to pay.
+Then loop output with parameter `state=signed`, when `output_id` found, send raw tx to mainnet.
+The deposit is complete.

+#### Withdrawal

+1. to Mixin Mainnet

+Get user tokens from https://scan.mvm.dev API, filter ERC721 tokens, get tokenURI from contract, display token image.

+When withdrawing, selected token is an object contains `tokenId`, `contractAddress` and token info fetched from tokenURI. `contractAddress` will be used to initialize contract instance. call `safeTransferFrom(address,address,uint256,bytes)` to withdraw NFT.
+The fourth argument `_data` is constructed by user's mixin proxy contract address + mixinExtra generated through `/extra` API.

 ## Structure